Karthik-Mohan10/mobile_robot_auto_nav/README.md

 # robot_auto_nav
 Robot_auto_nav is a ROS package for implementing autonomous navigation in a Differential Drive Mobile Robot.
 The Mobile robot system is driven by two Nissei BLDC Motors, controlled through Arduino microcontroller.
-The whole algorithm runs in [Robot Operating System (ROS] (https://www.ros.org/)and ROS Navigation Stack has been setup to implement autonomous navigation.
+The whole algorithm runs in [Robot Operating System (ROS](https://www.ros.org/)and ROS Navigation Stack has been setup to implement autonomous navigation.

 **File Descriptions**